 At any production company, HOPs oversee multiple projects simultaneously.
 And sometimes, issues are only brought up when they have spiraled out of control.

 Instead, take a proactive approach.
-Check in with production managers/line producers regularly via email and phone calls.
+Check in with production managers and line producers regularly via email and phone calls.

 Daily emails providing status updates are a simple and highly effective production collaboration tool.
-But Mikirdichian mentions that:
+But Mikirdichian notes:

 Speaking over the phone, in real time, allows you to gain instant insight and feedback on any issues your team might be facing.
 A five-minute phone call is much more efficient than sending multiple emails back and forth.